mielliott/hw2-extension-resources/README.md

 # EEL6761: Cloud Computing - Resources for the Homework 2 Extension

 In the assignment, you are required to submit a log of the raw HTTP requests and responses sent to and from the AWS APIs.
 This repository provides scripts that will help you build that log.
+If you choose to build a shell script rather than a Python script, see [#for-shell-users]("For Shell Users") below.

-## For Python users
+## For Python Users

 [print_http.py](print_http.py) contains functions to help you print your HTTP requests and responses.
-To import functions, copy the files of this repository to the same directory as your script so that you may run `from print_http import print_request_and_response`.
+When you send a request using Python's "requests" library, you will receive a response object.
+Use that response object as the parameter to the function `print_request_and_response(your_response_object)` as demonstrated below.
+Before your can import the function using `from print_http import print_request_and_response`, you must copy the files of this repository (specifically, "\_\_init\_\_.py" and "print_http.py") to the same directory as your script.

 Example usage: